Image by lumaxart

 - Pol Pot.

 One-way to look at transformational leaders is who make a judgment on whether the changes they initiated made life better or worse.
-As one can see from the list above, change does not always mean the society prospers.
+As one can see from the list above, change does not always mean a society prospers.
 Sometimes the transformational efforts lead to the destruction of those taking up the call.
 This is an important thing to understand about transformational leadership — sometimes these leaders do not always make things better — sometimes they can make things worse.
 Progress is not assured.
 (The Economist: The Idea of Progress).

 Take the example of the First Emperor of China.
 One can argue the end (unifying China) was admirable.
 However, to achieve that end, the means used by the Emperor was war — wars resulting in the death of hundreds of thousands.
 (Qin Shi Huang,Wikipedia)